rpm-software-management/libdnf/hawkey/doc/tutorial-py.rst

 iterated first.
 What :class:`Selector` does when passed to :meth:`Goal.install` is tell hawkey to examine its settings and without evaluating it as a :class:`Query` it instructs libsolv to find *the best matching package* for it and add that for installation.
-It saves user some deicsions like which version should be installed or what architecture (this gets very relevant with multiarch libraries).
+It saves user some decisions like which version should be installed or what architecture (this gets very relevant with multiarch libraries).